BramVanroy/train_bart_pt/README.md

 - The Flax example does not include methods to add more noise.
 I have ported those as well.
 - However, I did not adapt `add_insertion_noise` to work well with padded sequences.
 So the inserted noise may occur ANYWHERE I am not sure whether this is intended behavior (I think the sentence separating PADs can now also be replaced?)

+Alternatively, we could implement all this processing on the dataset level and use `Dataset.map`.
+This has some
+advantages:

+- more true to fairseq implementation (sample level rather than batch level);
+- cached.

+... and disadvantages:

+- potentially slower (not batched), although we can integrate a batched approach.
+But as discussed above, this will be less true to the original fairseq implementation in `add_insertion_noise`
+- every sample is always processed the same.
+So in small datasets which are seen multiple times by the model, the same sample will always be processed the same.
+In a dataloader, that will not be the case because the processing occurs on every iteration rather than once before training.

 ### Questions/Uncertainties
 - Do the padding tokens still serve a purpose after permutation?
 (Teaching the model to learn to detect sentence boundaries?)